The US power industry is comprised of four main segments:

-After FERC issues an order upon rehearing, the parties to the hearing have the right to petition the United States Court of Appeals for review of the order, typically to the United States Court of Appeals for the District of Columbia Circuit, or the jurisdiction in which the utility has its principle place of business.
+After FERC issues an order upon rehearing, the parties to the hearing have the right to petition the United States Court of Appeals for review of the order, typically the United States Court of Appeals for the District of Columbia Circuit, or the jurisdiction in which the utility has its principal place of business.

 Pursuant to a series of FERC Orders first promulgated in 1996, transmission services must be provided on a non-discriminatory and open-access basis.

 The distribution system is primarily governed and regulated at the state level.
 State law and state utility commission regulations govern the methods and standards by which prudent distribution system investments are recovered in a utility’s rate base or through other appropriate mechanisms.
-Construction, siting, zoning and other land use considerations and approvals generally fall within the purview of relevant city, county, and municipal authorities, which significantly vary by state.
+Construction, siting, zoning and other land use considerations and approvals generally fall within the purview of relevant city, county, and municipal authorities, which vary significantly by state.

 While the substantive and procedural regulatory process for constructing and operating distribution facilities varies by state, state utility commission regulations generally focus on compliance with reliability, operational and safety standards.
-While some state utility commissions have authority over the siting and approval of permits for construction of distribution infrastructure, most states require the involvement and/or approval of multiple agencies, beyond the state utility commission, to review environmental, cultural, historical, technical and economic impacts.
+While some state utility commissions have authority over the siting and approval of permits for the construction of distribution infrastructure, most states require the involvement and/or approval of multiple agencies, beyond the state utility commission, to review environmental, cultural, historical, technical and economic impacts.

-Generally, FERC plays a limited role in distribution infrastructure development, only becoming involved to the extent there is a jurisdictional question regarding the facility’s status as a distribution or transmission facility, or if the facility implicates a federal law under the purview of FERC’s jurisdiction.
+Generally, FERC plays a limited role in distribution infrastructure development, only becoming involved to the extent that there is a jurisdictional question regarding the facility’s status as a distribution or transmission facility, or if the facility implicates a federal law under the purview of FERC’s jurisdiction.

 Depending on the state and the type of distribution facility being proposed, a utility or developer may need to file advance notice of a proposed facility, which may be subject to public comment.
 Timing of distribution system approvals may depend on state-specific public notice and comment requirements, utility rate case schedules, local government involvement, and state policy and regulation.

 The terms and conditions of distribution facility approval vary based on state regulations and market structures.
 In vertically integrated states, a state utility commission typically requires the distribution facility applicant to demonstrate that a facility is necessary, prudent, in the public interest, and just and reasonable in light of current market conditions and state policy objectives.
-Approval may be conditioned upon compliance with certain safety, environmental, engineering and public interest standards.
+Approval may be conditional upon compliance with certain safety, environmental, engineering and public interest standards.

-The power of eminent domain, condemnation and expropriation is commonly granted to electric energy distribution facility applicants upon review and approval of their construction and operation application.
+The power of eminent domain, condemnation and expropriation is commonly granted to electrical energy distribution facility applicants upon review and approval of their construction and operation application.
 However, depending on the applicable state laws governing eminent domain, the rights of the distribution facility applicant will vary.

 A distribution facility or utility exercising its right of eminent domain must provide just compensation for the property being condemned.
-The fair market value of the property being taken, or just compensation, will vary by state and may be determined by a state court.

-The primary authority over electric energy distribution is each state’s utility commission, which typically has broad authority to ensure just and reasonable rates, terms and conditions of distribution service in accordance with state legislation, regulation and promulgated rules.
+The primary authority over electrical energy distribution is each state’s utility commission, which typically has broad authority to ensure just and reasonable rates, terms and conditions of distribution service in accordance with state legislation, regulation and promulgated rules.

 FERC imposes a functional test for the case-by-case determination of whether a facility is providing interstate transmission service or local distribution service, but generally defers to states’ interpretation and application of those factors in making its determination.
-State utility commissions have jurisdiction over rates and terms of service for retail distribution level utility service.
-Generally, the rate-making process is designed to balance the utility company’s opportunity to earn a fair return on its investments and the customer’s interest in receiving safe, reliable service at just and reasonable rates.
+State utility commissions have jurisdiction over rates and terms of service for retail distribution-level utility service.
+Generally, the rate-making process is designed to balance the utility company’s opportunity to earn a fair return on its investments and the customer’s interest in receiving a safe, reliable service at just and reasonable rates.

 State Utility Commission

-For utilities with rates that are regulated by a state utility commission, rates are generally set through regulatory proceedings following submittal of a request to increase base rates along with written supporting testimony and evidence.
+For utilities with rates that are regulated by a state utility commission, rates are generally set through regulatory proceedings following submission of a request to increase base rates, along with written supporting testimony and evidence.
 The state utility commission, along with interested parties that seek to intervene, may propound interrogatories and/or requests for information on the utility and vice versa.
 Generally, parties will brief their positions and the rate case may settle if a sufficient number of parties agree to a joint settlement, or the case may proceed to formal hearings.

-Cost of Service Regulatory Model
+Cost-of-Service Regulatory Model

-While states may have different approaches to calculating a rate of return, the rate should be sufficient to maintain financial integrity of the utility, enable attraction of additional capital and be equal to that earned by other companies with comparable risk profiles.
+While states may have different approaches to calculating a rate of return, the rate should be sufficient to maintain the financial integrity of the utility, enable the attraction of additional capital and be equal to that earned by other companies with comparable risk profiles.
 Depreciation rates are approved by state utility commissions upon review and consideration of depreciation studies, which are generally performed by depreciation consultants and supported with expert testimony in rate case proceedings.
 Some states have adopted alternative rate-making methodologies that are focused on incremental rate recovery, performance-based metrics and other adjustment mechanisms that vary by state.